kenyeresgeza/spring-small-microservice-example/README.md

 * Java 11
 * Gradle
 * Build and run with Java 11
-* You must registrate in https://www.themoviedb.org page
+* You can registrate in https://www.themoviedb.org page
 ```
 sudo update-alternatives --config java (select Java 11)
 ```